 - The areas (1) and (2) specify the inputs for an action.
 The area (3) specify the output of the action.
-These association is defined by Operator. - Signal is selected by default and you can add an alarm action by setting Device, Signal Type, Signal Name, and Operator in this mode . - If you select OutputRegister for output, you can add an output register.
+Operator is defined their association. - Signal is selected by default and you can add an alarm action by setting Device, Signal Type, Signal Name, and Operator in this mode . - If you select OutputRegister for output, you can add an output register.
 This register can then be used as an input register.